samarabbas/temporal-documentation-legacy/docs/index.md

 databases, cron jobs, and queuing systems.
 This negatively impacts the developer productivity as most of the code is dedicated to plumbing, obscuring the actual business logic behind a myriad of low-level details.
 Such systems frequently have availability problems as it is hard to keep all the components healthy.

-The Cadence solution is a [_fault-oblivious stateful_ programming model](03_concepts/01_workflows) that obscures most of the complexities of building scalable distributed applications.
-In essence, Cadence provides a durable virtual memory that is not linked to a specific process, and preserves the full application state, including function stacks, with local variables across all sorts of host and software failures.
+The Temporal solution is a [_fault-oblivious stateful_ programming model](03_concepts/01_workflows) that obscures most of the complexities of building scalable distributed applications.
+In essence, Temporal provides a durable virtual memory that is not linked to a specific process, and preserves the full application state, including function stacks, with local variables across all sorts of host and software failures.
-This allows you to write code using the full power of a programming language while Cadence takes care of durability, availability, and scalability of the application.
+This allows you to write code using the full power of a programming language while Temporal takes care of durability, availability, and scalability of the application.

-Cadence consists of a programming framework (or client library) and a managed service (or backend).
+Temporal consists of a programming framework (or client library) and a managed service (or backend).
 The framework enables developers to author and coordinate tasks in familiar languages ([Go](https://github.com/uber-go/cadence-client/) and [Java](https://github.com/uber/cadence-java-client) are supported today with some projects in [Python](https://github.com/firdaus/cadence-python) and